OpenTechFund/bypass-otf_proxy/README.md

 - a Fastly account that has permission to create new configurations
 - an Azure account with permissions to create new CDN distributions
 - a Github repo for mirrors in JSON format that is read by the [Bypass Censorship Extension](https://github.com/OpenTechFund/bypass-censorship-extension) browser extension.
 An example [is here](https://github.com/OpenTechFund/bypass-mirrors)

+If you want to add onions, the best method is using Alec Muffett's [EOTK (Enterprise Onion ToolKit)](https://github.com/alecmuffett/eotk).
+One way to mine vanity .onion addresses is to use [eschalot](https://github.com/ReclaimYourPrivacy/eschalot).

 ## Mirror replacement